cni-iisc/cni-website/_newsletters/2023/feb.md

       description: by Dr. Naga Bhushan from Qualcomm on 15th March @4pm
       url:

-    - name: Research Challenges in Network Slicing in 55G and Beyond Its Implications on Rural Connectivity
+    - name: Research challenges in network slicing in 5G and beyond its implications on rural connectivity
       description: by Prof. Sudhir Dixit  from IISc 23rd March @4pm
       url: https://youtu.be/9Ry3mCzxFzc

-    - name: Short Packet Communication under Random Arrival Of Data
+    - name: Short packet communication under random arrival of data
       description: by Parthajit Mohapatra IIT Tirupati on 28th March @ 4pm
       url: https://youtu.be/DlmpO-nqvwo